How to write GenAI friendly content

-As AI-powered tools like Eddy A, ChatGPT, and others become further integrated into our documentation workflows, the way we write also needs to evolve to adapt to these workflows.
+As AI-powered tools become further integrated into our documentation workflows, the way we write also needs to evolve to adapt to these workflows.
 Generative AI doesn’t just read your documentation.
 It summarizes it, extracts answers from it, and uses it to assist users in real time.

 This article provides a practical guide to writing GenAI-friendly content.
 It provides best practices for drafting content that’s structured and written in a way that improves how AI understands, retrieves, and repurposes it.
 By following these best practices, you can: